extrabacon/dynamodb-model/README.md

 })
 ```

-Note: table creation in DynamoDB are asynchronous.
+Note: table creation in DynamoDB is asynchronous.
 The table is not ready until its status property is set to "ACTIVE".
 If you need to wait for the table to become active, use the `waitForActiveTable` method.

 [AWS Documentation for CreateTable](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_CreateTable.html)